charles37/WhichIsBetterAI/README.md

 This script will automatically fetch and add 2000 random Wikipedia articles as concepts in the database.
 You can change this number in the `populateDB` function.

-### Error Handling

-The script includes basic error handling.
-If it fails to fetch an article summary or to login, it will print a corresponding error message to the console.